aaranyak/lab-starter/responses/04_activity.md

-# Calculating the birth date
+# Giving the answer

 ---

-| Now, we know how to get something from the user.
+| Now, we know how to use variables

-| Now we need to calculate the birth date
+| Now we need to give the final answer.

 [Get python here](https://python.org)